eclair-29/app-/readme.md

 Install node packages via typing in the terminal or command line `npm install` on your project folder.

 2. Bower Components
      * Angular.js v.1.6.5
      * jQuery v.3.2.1
      * Breakpoint Sass
      * Saasy Maps

 Install bower components via typing in the terminal or command line `bower install` on your project folder.

-**Note:** you can bypass npm and bower installation process seperately and install it in one go by typing in `npm install && bower install`
+**Note:** you can bypass npm and bower installation process seperately and install it in one go by typing in `npm install && bower install`.

 ### Content Files